gcallah/MiscWriting/Empire/empire.md

 were committing genocide?

-Bertrand goes on to argue that the virtuous story we told ourselves about those earlier interventions was, like most hypocrisy, "vice paying tribute to virtue," which is surely better than unapologetic vice.
+Bertrand goes on to argue that the virtuous story we told ourselves about those earlier interventions was, as is most hypocrisy, "vice paying tribute to virtue," which is surely better than unapologetic vice.
 However, we are not in the situation in which it is ambiguous as to whether America has an empire, one where the forces for and against an imperial America are in flux, and paying lip service to Wilsonian ideals while acquiring an empire might tilt the balance in favor of "no empire."